Thomas Skinner (businessman): Early life

 Thomas Henry Skinner was born in Romford on 6 February 1991.
 His father, Lee Skinner, worked in marketing and was "mega-rich", owning several Lamborghini cars.
 Thomas was educated privately at Brentwood School, Essex where he received a sports scholarship.
 He worked as a market trader from the age of 16.

 Speaking to Essex Live, Skinner revealed he has a learning difficulty, and said it did not prevent him from being a contestant on The Apprentice: "I'm dyslexic, I can't even fill out a form and I'm no good at paperwork but it didn't matter, and it really helped me build my career."

 Career

 Business

 In 2019 he was the owner of The Fluffy Pillow Company, selling beds, mattresses and a memory foam pillow of his design.
 In 2020, during the COVID-19 pandemic, after the owner of the company's pillow manufacturer died of COVID-19, Skinner set up Bosh Beds, specialising in mattresses.
 He resigned as a director of Bosh Beds in 2022 and the company was later dissolved.

-In 2025, the Daily Mirror reported that it "has not paid back a £50,000 Covid bounce back loan" and goes onto state that "Companies House has issued four notices to liquidate the firm with the outstanding debt.
+In 2025, the Daily Mirror reported that it "has not paid back a £50,000 Covid bounce back loan" and goes on to state that "Companies House has issued four notices to liquidate the firm with the outstanding debt.
 Two strike-offs were discontinued, possibly for administrative reasons, and two have been suspended because of an objection."